computerrivet/condor/README.md

 This project intends to make sending email as effortless as the Condor can soar. :)

 The current codebase is not ready to be used (yet).
 While the project will compile, it still contains references that need to be removed.
-Of course, nothing important like usernames/passwords.
+Of course nothing important like usernames/passwords.

 The RoadMap